MvMukesh/cyberbully_detector/README.md

 ![gcp-cli](https://github.com/MvMukesh/Utilizing-Natural-Language-Processing-to-Detect-Abusive-Language-on-Social-Media/assets/26667491/1d01f863-ff3f-4612-b92f-0923b373689b)

+`NOTE:`
-`NOTE: There are plethora of tutorials on how to setup GCP CLI`
+* There are plethora of tutorials on how to setup GCP CLI
+* Don'r forget to add artifacts in git ignore